luismendozaignacio/spaminator/README.md

 The REAL THING <br />
 This is a work in progress software so as of right now there are two ways you can open iMessages <br />
-#1 have iMessages convesation of the intended recipient open before running Spaminator <br />
+#1 have iMessages conversation of the intended recipient open before running Spaminator <br />
 #2 if your intended recipient is the most recent conversation in iMessage, Spaminator may open iMessage automatically. <br />
 Then go to main.py and comment lines 15 & 35  <br />
 Uncomment lines 16 & 36 <br />